jfoote/git-shadow/README.md

 # Fictional Example

-A silly bug is found in your code during a code review, or worse...
+Say a silly bug is found in my code during an internal code review, or worse...

 ![goto fail](http://foote.pub/images/goto-fail.png)

-... and you decide to do some root-cause analysis with the help of `git-shadow`
+... and I decide to do some root-cause analysis with the help of `git-shadow`

 ### 1. Find the commit where the bug was injected using conventional weapons